ValveSoftware/GameNetworkingSockets/README.md

 We'd like to generalize the concept of an identity.
 Basically anywhere you see CSteamID, it would be good to enable the use of a more generic identity structure.

 ### OpenSSL bloat
-Our use of OpenSLL is extremely limited; basically just AES encryption.
+Our use of OpenSSL is extremely limited; basically just AES encryption.
 We use Ed25519 keys for signatures and key exchange and we do not support X.509 certificates.
 However, because the code is going through a wrapper layer that is part of Steam, we are linking in much more code than strictly necessary.
 And each time we encrypt and decrypt a packet, this wrapper layer is doing some work which could be avoided.